 Artists commissioned to design posters for the government interacted with Glavlit on a regular basis because the agency vigorously controlled poster development from verbiage to design.
 Poster artists were obligated to tender their drafts to Glavlit censors for final approval before printing.
 For a poster to be formally approved for publishing, Glavlit assigned a letter and five-digit code on each poster indicating their endorsement.
 This code was also applied to books, musical scores and other printed matter.
 Glavrepertkom (Main Administration for Control of Repertory, Glavnoe upravlenie po konroliu za repertuarom) used a similar code on phonograph records and films.

 In addition to Glavlit, censorship extended into the inner-workings of the Moscow Soviet.
 One such example was when Mikhail Gorbachev became General Secretary of the Central Committee in 1985.
 At the time, the OrgOtdel (the department of the Moscow Soviet controlling work related to elected representatives) expunged the term perestroika from the printed versions of Gorbachev's speeches.
-Ironically, it was the era of perestroika that loosened Glavlit's control to help bring about popular culture reforms in the USSR.
+However, it was era of perestroika that loosened Glavlit's control, ushering in pop culture reforms in the USSR.

 En tandem with the USSR's collapse in 1991, Glavlit was dismantled.
 In its place was GUOT, the Main Directorate for the Protection of State Secrets in the Press and Other Media.
 In an ironic twist, while the post-Soviet GUOT maintained degrees of censorship in Russia it also played a role in de-censoring Glavlit's previously restricted material.